-2. Ensure effective sales pipeline management with sales enablement
+2. Ensure effective sales pipeline management with

 Often, sales enablement leaders are left out of sales forecasting meetings.
 However, sales enablement plays a key role in setting realistic goals and predictions.
 Thus, in order to find the highest sales pipeline priorities, enablement teams must align with sales managers.

 For example, if deals are falling through, sales managers need to meet with sales enablement leaders to find a solution.
 Sales forecasting methods are only as telling as the data in your system.
 So first, identify the underlying problems causing deals to stall.
 Plus, take note of the reasons closed-won deals were successfully secured.
 From there, sales enablement leaders can better understand what they need to increase the likelihood of success.
 All the while minimizing or even removing the assets and materials that cause deals to stall.
 Thus, boosting the effectiveness of the sales pipeline and supporting truthful future sales forecasting.

 With the proper data to support their decisions, sales enablement leaders can remain in lockstep with sales managers.
 This will make certain that sales forecasting is driven by data backed by a streamlined sales experience.